Jarfsoft/find-page/README.md

 # Find-Page

 > Aplication created with React and Redux for the Front-end and Rails was used to manage the Back-end.
-With this app you can browse between some home electronic home devices.
+With this mobile app you can browse between some home electronic devices.
 There is a sign in and create acount feature.
 You can save your favorite devices in your account.

 ![screenshot](./screenshot.png)